Aerospace engineering: industry sector overview

 The aerospace industry is technically complex.
 Engineers work on products that push the limits of technology.
 The work involves designing components and systems and generating CAD models and drawings; work such as fluids analysis or thermal analysis; manufacturing the technology; developing and testing it; and supporting the products in service.

 Big manufacturing companies include Airbus, Boeing and Bombardier, who design, manufacture and build aircraft, and Rolls-Royce, General Electric and Pratt and Whitney, who design, manufacture and build engines.
 Safran Landing Systems, Cobham and QinetiQ are other big names.
 There is a large network of smaller suppliers who support the big companies.

 Trends and developments in the aerospace industry

-Getting a graduate job in aerospace engineering
+Getting an engineering graduate job in the aerospace industry

 The highlights of a career in aerospace

-The aerospace industry seeks graduates in
+The aerospace industry seeks graduates from the following disciplines:

 - power systems

 Thanks to Carrie Lambert for her help with this article.
 Carrie is a capability manager in the area of engine noise at Rolls-Royce.
 She has a bachelors degree in physics and a masters in mechanical engineering from the University of Melbourne.
 Carrie has been working in this industry for eleven years.